kubernetes/community/wg-naming/README.md

 - Evaluate language and naming choices within the Kubernetes organization, with a specific initial focus of:
-  - Removing language which cannot be fully separated from racist, sexist or homophobic connotations in cultural contexts outside of computer programming
+  - Removing barriers to contribution and adoption by replacing harmful language with neutral terms whenever possible, including but not limited to language linked to racism, sexism, homophobia, transphobia, ableism, or discrimination against any protected or historically underrepresented group.
   - Improving clarity of codebases and documentation by replacing idioms, metaphors and slang specific to the English language
-- Create a list of terms to avoid and propose alternatives
+- Create a list of harmful terms with proposed replacements
-- Define a process by which any member of the Kubernetes organization can propose a language recommendation, have them evaluated based on a rubric, and see them implemented across all codebases.
+- Define how any member of the Kubernetes project can recommend language, how others can evaluate that proposal, and how to implement replacements across all codebases.
   - Provide an easily findable location for language recommendations and follow-up issues, similar to an architectural decision record.
 - Work with stakeholder SIGs to implement the changes recommended.
 We